treeverse/lakeFS/docs/understand/kv-in-a-nutshell.md

 A brand new `Repository` has 3 objects: The `Repository` object itself, an initial `Branch` object and an initial `Commit`, which the `Branch` points to.
 With SQL DB, it was as simple as creating all 3 objects in the DB under one transaction (at this order).
 Any failure resulted in a rollback and no redundant leftovers in our DB.
 With no transaction in KV Store, if for example the `Branch` creation fails, it will leave the `Repository` without an initial `Branch` (or a `Branch` at all), yet the `Repository` will be accessible.
 Trying to delete the `Repository` as a response to `Branch` creation failure is ony a partial solution as this operation can fail as well.
 To mitigate this we introduced a per-`Repository`-partition, which holds all repository related objects (the `Branch` and `Commit` in this scenario).
 The partition key can only be derived from the specific`Repository` instance itself.
 In addition we first create the `Repository` objects, the `Commit` and the `Branch`, under the `Repository`'s partition key, and then the `Repository` is created.
 The `Repository` and its objects will be accessible only after a successful creation of all 3 entities.
 A failure in this flow might leave some dangling objects, but consistency is maintained.
-The number of such dangling objects is not expected to be significant, and we plan to implement a cleaning algorithm to keep our KV Store neat and clean.
+The number of such dangling objects is not expected to be significant, and we plan to implement a cleaning algorithm to keep our KV Store neat and clean